NCAR/VaporDocumentationWebsite/docs/contributingToVapor/codeContributions/buildingPythonAPI.rst

 Building a local conda bundle
 _____________________________

 1. After forking Vapor and installing Anaconda, open a new console that will be in the (base) environment.
-Add access to the conda-forge channel, create a new environment with the packages conda-build and python=3.9, and activate it.
+Add access to the conda-forge channel, create a new environment with the packages conda-build and activate it.

 .. code-block:: console

     conda config --add channels conda-forge
-    conda create -n myEnvironment python=3.9 conda-build
+    conda create -n myEnvironment conda-build
     conda activate myEnvironment

 2. After making necessary changes to the source code, cd into VAPOR's /conda directory.